The police released South Africa’s crime statistics for 2019/20 on 31 July 2020, a month earlier than expected.

 Assault with the intent to inflict grievous bodily harm

-A robbery is committed when a person unlawfully and intentionally forcefully removes and appropriates property belonging to another person.
-This is a contact crime where force or violence is used against another person.
+Robbery occurs when a person uses force to unlawfully and intentionally remove and appropriate property belonging to another person.
+It is a contact crime – violence is used against another person.

 Robbery with aggravating circumstances

-Robbery with aggravating circumstances occurs when a person uses a gun or weapon to commit a robbery.
+In robbery with aggravating circumstances, a person uses a gun or weapon to commit the crime.

-House robberies occur when people are confronted and become victims of theft in their homes.
+House robberies occur when people are confronted and become victims of robbery in their homes.

 5. House burglary

-A house burglary occurs when a person “unlawfully and intentionally breaks into a building” with the intention to take something from the premises.
+A house burglary occurs when a person “unlawfully and intentionally breaks into a building” with the intention to steal something.
 This is a property crime.
 There is no contact between victim and perpetrator.

-South Africa’s 2017/18 victims of crime survey revealed that 52.8% of households did not report the crime because they thought the police couldn’t do anything about it.
+South Africa’s 2018/19 victims of crime survey revealed that only 48% of households reported the crime to the police.